What is Crowdsourcing?

 More about AI Training Data

-Creation and optimization of texts in numerous languages and varieties.
+Creation and optimization of texts with our without AI in numerous languages and varieties.

 Categorization & Tagging